AdobeDocs/campaign-classic.en/help/delivery/using/attaching-files.md

 ## About email attachments {#about-email-attachments}

 You can attach one or more files to an email delivery.

+>[!NOTE]
+>
+>To avoid performance issue, it is recommended not to include more than one attachment per email.
+The recommended threshold can be configured from [the list of Campaign Classic options](../../installation/using/configuring-campaign-options.md#delivery).

 There are two possible cases:

 * Select a file and attach it to the delivery as it is.
 * Personalize the content of the attachment for each recipient.
 In this case, you need to create a **calculated attachment**: the name of the attachment is computed at the time of delivery for each message depending on the recipient.
 The content can also be personalized and converted into PDF format at the time of delivery, if you have the **Variable Digital Printing** option.